-The Summit Mine achieved commercial production in 2012 and is ramping up production and targeting 28,000 - 30,000 of gold and gold equivalent ounces per annum for the next five years as the main high grade ore body (8 g/t average gold equivalent head grade) is accessed in Q4 2013.
+The Summit Mine achieved commercial production in 2012 and plans to ramp up production and to target 28,000 - 30,000 of gold and gold equivalent ounces per annum for the next five years as the main high grade ore body (8 g/t average gold equivalent head grade) is accessed in 2014.
 Potential also exists to increase production rates with processing improvements and further developments and exploration.

 SUMMIT MINE LONG SECTION